-A deadly shooting at an elementary school in Uvalde, Texas, is in every headline at the moment, shocking the entire world.
+The deadly earthquake in Morocco is in every headline at the moment, shocking the entire world.
 But how do you approach talking about the topic with your kids?

-It’s impossible for any parent to comprehend this news, let alone our kids.
-While news outlets worldwide are reporting on this tragedy, it’s likely that our kids will see the headlines.
-And if they do, what do we do about it?
-How do you broach talking about such a distressing topic?
+The recent events in Morocco are beyond heartbreaking and difficult for anyone to comprehend, let alone our kids.
+While news outlets worldwide are reporting on this unimaginable tragedy, it’s likely our kids will have seen the headlines.
+If they do, what do we do about it?
+How do you broach talking about such a distressing topic to them?

-Tips on talking to kids about the Texas school shooting (and other distressing events)
+Tips on talking to kids about the Morocco earthquake (and other distressing events)

 1. Make time to talk about what’s going on

-Even if you haven’t had any discussions about what happened, your kids may have heard about the attack through the media or from classmates.
+Even if you haven’t had any discussions about what happened, your kids may have heard about the earthquake through the media or from classmates.
 Their version/s of the event may differ from what has been reported.
 Assure them that it’s okay to talk about sad or scary events, even if those events do not directly impact them.
-(Parents, it’s also completely fine if your child isn’t affected by the news.
-Tell them that they can always speak with you if they have questions or start having more feelings about it.)
 Let their questions be your guide as to how much information to provide.
 Answering their queries is an opportune time to render support as your kids begin to understand the crisis as well as the responses to it.

 This leads us to the next point…